 Amy Balsters - The Floral Coach®

 Amy Balsters is a classically trained, award-winning floral design educator with vast industry experience spanning two decades in retail floristry, weddings, and special events.
-She specializes in teaching the romantic inspired, "loose and airy style" and is the creator of Bouquet Bootcamp®, a comprehensive design course, and hands-on workshop.
+She specializes in teaching the romantic inspired, "loose and airy style" and is the creator of Bouquet Bootcamp®, and the new course Bouquet Bootcamp® Virtual!!!
+WOOHOO!!!
+A comprehensive design course, and hands-on workshop.
 Amy has taught all over the U.S. and has trained thousands of florists how to design more confidently and efficiently using professional design techniques.
 In this floral interview, you can find out who Amy Balsters is, and what drove her to be the passionate teacher, The Floral Coach® she is today.

 A Good Floral Designer